Our Nesting Sea Turtles: June-July 2019

 Our Biggest Problem Locally, Aside From Poaching

-With a great nose and swift digging skills the local, and stray, dogs of Carate are known to dig up and eat unprotected nests.
-We have started to manage the free-roaming dog populations.
-We capture stray dogs, castrate them, train them, and facilitate adoptions.
-Furthermore, we provide education to local people about controlling their dogs off leash and ensuring their dogs are well fed, so we can help control the predation of our precious eggs.
+With a great nose and swift digging skills, the locals and stray dogs of Carate are known to dig up and eat unprotected nests.
+We have started to manage the free-roaming dog populations with capture, castration, and adoption facilitation of feral dogs.
+Furthermore, we educate local people to be more conciencous of their dogs off leash, ensuring their dogs are well fed, and not roaming on the beaches.
+All so we can help control the easily avoidable dog predation of already vulnerable sea turtle eggs.

 Protection and Conservation of the Turtles: